- Terracotta Tile – The Complete Guide

 Square.

 This classic shape ranges from 4×4 to 24×24 inches.
-A 12×12-inch Mexican tile usually buys the most bang for your buck.
+A 12×12-inch Mexican tile usually buys the most bang for your buck, especially with its presealed coating for easy installation.
 However, a rule of thumb is (almost always) to choose the largest size tile that meets a budget.
 The 16×16 Spanish Mission Red square offers great value for a large format size.
 And our extra-large 24×24-inch Saltillo tiles are a force of nature that demands attention.

 Hexagon.